Ekenäs in two hours

 Are you on a short visit to Ekenäs, but don’t know what's there to see or where to begin?
 Don't worry, two hours is just enough time to explore a variety of must-see attractions in Ekenäs.
 Join us on a short sightseeing tour and get the most out of your trip!

-If you are in town on a market day, that is Wednesday or Saturday, wander around the market, enjoy the atmosphere and taste local treats.
+If you are in town on a market day, that is Wednesday or Saturday, wander around the market.
+There you can enjoy the atmosphere and taste local treats.
 If you want to have a nice cup of coffee and maybe some local pastries, head to one of the cozy cafes by the market place.

 Follow Stora Kyrkogatan to the church, which is the heart of the Old Town.
-The construction of the church began already in the early 1650s, but it took another 20 years to finish the building.
+The construction of the church began already in the early 1650s, and it took another 20 years to finish the building.
 Damaged by the fire that raged in the Old Town in 1821, the subsequent reparation of the building transformed the church.
 Step in and let the children meet Siffe the Church Rat.

-Outside, the church is surrounded by charming wooden houses and a small park, where the trees offer a perfect hiding place from the sun.
+Outside, the church is surrounded by charming wooden houses and a small park.
+The trees offer a perfect hiding place from the sun.

 Continue from the church park towards Basatorget.
 In the corner of this old market square, a pillory reminds of public punishments in the old days.

-After Basatorget, the next stop on our outing is Stallörsparken, where the children play in the town’s most popular playground, the Lion Park, and the beach is filled with swimmers and sunbathers and all kinds of events are held.
+After Basatorget, the next stop on our outing is Stallörsparken.
+There the children play in the town’s most popular playground, the Lion Park.
+The beach is filled with swimmers and sunbathers and all kinds of events are held.